-6.4.1 Nature Appreciation/ Recreation Activities
+6.4.1 Nature Appreciation/Recreation Activities

 Off-trail hiking, mountain biking, cross-country skiing, and other activities will be permitted within this conservation reserve.
 However, should the impact of these activities degrade the landscape of the conservation reserve, the Ministry of Natural Resources will re-evaluate these permitted uses and determine a new strategy for this site.
-New trails to support these activities may be considered; see Section 6.2.1.2 on trails for more details.
+New trails to support these activities may be considered; see Section 6.2.1.2 for more details related to trail development.